-In order to more thoroughly assess the performance of the proposed post-selection estimator for the lasso, we perform a simulation study, which we pattern after that in \citet{meinhausen2007relaxed}.
-We consider prediction and coefficient estimation using lasso, our conditional estimator and refitted lasso.
-We note already that while some existing theoretical works outline conditions under which the refitted lasso should outperform the lasso in prediction and estimation \citep{lederer2013trust}, this does not occur in any of our simulation settings.
-For confidence intervals we compare our Wald confidence intervals to the confidence intervals of \citet{lee2013exact} which we term \emph{Polyhedral}.
+In order to more thoroughly assess the performance of the proposed post-selection estimator for the Lasso, we perform a simulation study, which we pattern after that in \citet{meinhausen2007relaxed}.
+We consider prediction and coefficient estimation using Lasso, our conditional estimator and refitted Lasso.
+We note already that while some existing theoretical works outline conditions under which the refitted Lasso should outperform the Lasso in prediction and estimation \citep{lederer2013trust}, this does not occur in any of our simulation settings.
+For confidence intervals we compare our Wald confidence intervals to the confidence intervals of \citet{Lee16} which we term \emph{Polyhedral}.
 We find that both selection adjusted methods achieve close to nominal coverage rates.

-We generate artificial data for our simulations in a similar manner as we have done for Example \ref{lassoExample} in Section \ref{sec:lassoSGD}.
+We generate artificial data for our simulations in a similar manner as we have done for Example \ref{LassoExample} in Section \ref{sec:LassoSGD}.
 We vary the sample size $n= 100, 200, 400, 800$, signal-to-noise ratio $\snr = 0.2, 0.8$, and the sparsity level $k = 2, 5, 10$.
 For each combination of parameter values we generate data and fit models $400$ times.
 We keep the amount of dependence fixed at $\rho = 0.5$ and the number of candidate covariates fixed at $p = 400$.

-In Figure \ref{lassoMSEfig} we plot the log relative estimation error of the refitted-lasso estimates and the conditional estimates compared to the lasso as defined by:
+In Figure \ref{LassoMSEfig} we plot the log relative estimation error of the refitted-Lasso estimates and the conditional estimates compared to the Lasso as defined by:

 This measure of error gives equal weights to all regression coefficients regardless of their absolute magnitude.
-In all simulation settings the refitted least-squares estimates are significantly less accurate than the lasso or the conditional estimates.
-The conditional estimates tend to be more accurate than the lasso estimates in all simulation settings.
-The conditional estimate seems to have more of an edge over the lasso when the number of non-zero regression coefficients is smaller.
-This might be due to the lasso picking up more small coefficients when the true model is larger.
+In all simulation settings the refitted least-squares estimates are significantly less accurate than the Lasso or the conditional estimates.
+The conditional estimates tend to be more accurate than the Lasso estimates in all simulation settings.
+The conditional estimate tends to do better when there are at least some large regression coefficients in the true model.

-In Figure \ref{lassoPrediction} we present the relative prediction error of the refitted least-squares lasso estimates and the conditional estimates, as defined by:
+In Figure \ref{LassoPrediction} we present the relative prediction error of the refitted least-squares Lasso estimates and the conditional estimates, as defined by: